robinmattern/FRTools_prod2-master/docs/a00_AI-App-Specs/a00-01_New-App-Guidelines.md

 Please replace the variable {{modelName}} with your name, i.e. Assistant.

 #### Rule No. 4 VSCode Git-Bash IDE
 Use Linux forward slashes for all file paths.
-My VSCode terminal shell in Windows or MacOS is Git Bash.
+The VSCode terminal shell is Git Bash in both Windows and MacOS.
 Use the corresponding Git Bash command for all OS file operations.
+Specifically mkdir, mv and cp commands are the same in both envirnments, but don't use back-slashes.

 #### Rule No. 5 One Step at a time
 Whenever the user asks you how to do something, please provide only the first step, unless they ask otherwise.